aggie-f/aggie-f/README.md

 <h1 align="center">Hi 👋, I'm Agata</h1>
 <h3 align="center">A full-stack developer from London.</h3>

-- 🔭 I’m currently working on **website with blog and booking system function**

 - 🌱 I’m currently learning **React and Redux**

 - 👯 I’m looking to collaborate on **travel journal app using Rails**